-On February 11, 2019, Ditech Holding Corp. (f/k/a Walter Investment Management Corp.) ("Ditech") and certain of its affiliates, including Ditech Financial and Green Tree Servicing LLC ("Green Tree") (collectively, the "Debtors"), filed petitions for relief under chapter 11 of the Bankruptcy Code in this Court (the "Chapter 11 Cases").
+On February 11, 2019, Ditech Holding Corp. (f/k/a Walter Investment Management Corp.) ("Ditech") and certain of its affiliates (collectively, the "Debtors"), filed petitions for relief under chapter 11 of the Bankruptcy Code in this Court (the "Chapter 11 Cases").
 The Debtors remained in possession and control of their business and assets as debtors in possession pursuant to sections 1107(a) and 1108 of the Bankruptcy Code.
-On February 22, 2019, the Court entered an order fixing April 1, 2019, as the deadline for each person or entity to file a proof of claim in the Chapter 11 Cases (the "General Bar Date").13 The Court extended the General Bar Date for consumer borrowers to
+On February 22, 2019, the Court entered an order fixing April 1, 2019, as the deadline for each person or entity to file a proof of claim in the Chapter 11 Cases (the "General Bar Date").
+The Court extended the General Bar Date for consumer borrowers to June 3, 2019.15 On September 26, 2019, the Debtors confirmed their Third Amended Plan, which went into effect on September 30, 2019.16

-13 Order Establishing Deadline for Filing Proofs of Claim and Approving the Form and Manner of Notice Thereof, ECF No. 90.
+14 Order Establishing Deadline for Filing Proofs of Claim and Approving the Form and Manner of Notice Thereof, ECF No. 90.